-Newly set passwords will be checked against a set of rules assigned to each account and parametrised individually for different categories.

-The rules include measures for: Composition (length, character set, symbols, character sequences and repetitions), mathematical and structural entropy values, uniqueness (the password must not be in use by another account on the same system within the organisation), the use of known standard passwords and reused passwords (historical).
-The rules are not limited to blacklisting, but can be parametrised individually.
+Newly set passwords are checked against a set of rules that match the security level and are assigned to each account.
+These rules include requirements for composition (length, character set, symbols, letter sequences and repetitions), mathematical and structural entropy values, uniqueness (the password must not be used by another account on the same system in the organisation), the use of known default passwords and historical password reuse.
+The rules are not limited to classic "blacklisting" but can be parameterised individually.